Wenwen1028/Drift/README.md

 # Implementation
 Once the required packages are installed, you can directly run the following code files: batch1_2_to_03.py, batch1_2_to_04.py, batch1_2_to_05.py, batch1_2_to_06.py, batch1_2_to_07.py, batch1_2_to_08.py, batch1_2_to_09.py, batch1_2_to_10.py, batch11_12_to_13.py, and batch11_12_to_14.py.
 The experimental results will be saved in the "data_01" folder.
 You can verify the results using the recorded accuracy and loss values.
 # Available datasets
-the UCI drift data and the drift data collected by the self-developed electronic nose are available at this link： https://entuedu-my.sharepoint.com/:u:/g/personal/wenwen_zhang_staff_main_ntu_edu_sg/EVrkyHtdt1BOtIn7VhFIMAAB473tFwuWdGSUj5PrlIdFIQ?e=3MjgCx
+The UCI drift data and the drift data collected by the self-developed electronic nose are available at this link： https://entuedu-my.sharepoint.com/:u:/g/personal/wenwen_zhang_staff_main_ntu_edu_sg/EVrkyHtdt1BOtIn7VhFIMAAB473tFwuWdGSUj5PrlIdFIQ?e=3MjgCx
 - **batch1_ext~batch10_ext**：features of the UCI drift data.
 - **batch1_lab~batch10_lab**：labels for the drift data.
 (1: Ethanol; 2: Ethylene; 3:Ammonia; 4: Acetaldehyde; 5: Acetone; 6: Toluene).